suicideDuck22/log-alert-monitor/README.md

 Now you will be able to create a cron, who execute the script on WSL passing the parameter mencioneds on this readme, and stay monitoring your logs.

+At this point I only used ZSH as my Shell.

 ---

 Thanks.